usernew20/lampscan/LAMPscan Manual.md

 - **Automated Nmap and Nikto Scans**: Conducts thorough scans using Nmap for open ports and services, and Nikto for web server vulnerabilities, covering a wide range of potential issues, including those identified by the OWASP Top Ten.
 - **IPv6 Awareness**: Automatically detects and adjusts scans based on IPv6 support on the target machine.
 - **Configurable Scanning**: Fully configurable via the `lampscan.conf` file, allowing users to adjust Nmap options, scripts, and other parameters to suit their environment.
+- **Group-Specific Port Scanning**: Each scan group (web, auth, database, common, vuln, custom) now uses its own predefined set of ports, improving the precision and relevance of the security assessment.
 - **Parallel Nmap Scanning**: The script supports running Nmap scans in parallel, grouped into categories like web, auth, database, common, and vuln, enhancing the efficiency of the scanning process.
 - **Customizable Scan Groups**: A "custom" group is available for user-defined scans, allowing additional Nmap scripts to be run safely without affecting the predefined groups.
 - **Detailed Logging with Verbose Option**: Includes a `VERBOSE` logging level, providing comprehensive logs that detail every action taken, including the specific commands executed and their outputs.